Hubert H. Humphrey Fellowship Program

 - Have a minimum of 5 years full-time professional experience in the relevant field (prior to August 2022), after completing a university degree program requiring at least four year of full-time study.

-- Should be proficient in both written and spoken English and have a minimum TOEFL score of 71 (Applicants do not need to possess a valid TOEFL score during the application period.
-After the interviews, we will inform those who are selected as the program nominees to take TOEFL test, and we will cover the test fee);
+- Should be proficient in both written and spoken English as demonstrated by a minimum TOEFL score of 71 (Applicants do not need to possess a valid TOEFL score during the application period.
+After the interviews, we will inform those who are selected as the program nominees to take the TOEFL test, and we will cover the test fee);

 - Not have dual U.S. citizenship or U.S. permanent resident status;